 In the PolyCube project (Windhager et al., 2016; Windhager et al., 2018b) we develop methods to visually explore the multidimensional data of cultural collections (see section 2).
-We will present a case study based on the photographs of the archive of Charles W. Cushman which illustrate how visualizations of his lifework can complement his biographical information (section 3).
-Finally, we discuss the implications of such an approach for biographical and prosopographical research (section 4).
+We will present a case study based on the photographs of the archive of Charles W. Cushman (section 3) and discuss the implications of such an approach for biographical and prosopographical research (section 4).